 We Heart Canada + Japan 90 Short Film Campaign project celebrates the 90th anniversary of diplomatic relations between Japan and Canada.
-The Vancouver Asian Film Festival is partnering with the Consulate General of Japan in Vancouver and the Japan Foundation, Toronto to deliver this initiative and build awareness of the landmark year across Canada.
+The Vancouver Asian Film Festival partnered with the Consulate General of Japan in Vancouver and the Japan Foundation, Toronto to deliver this initiative and build awareness of the landmark year across Canada.

 About Consulate General of Japan in Vancouver (CGV)

 About the Japan Foundation, Toronto (JFT)

 The Vancouver Asian Film Festival Society (VAFF) is a not-for-profit organization that celebrates diversity in film.
 The longest-running Canadian film festival of its kind, VAFF was founded by independent filmmaker and writer Barbara K. Lee in 1995 and debuted in September 1997.
 VAFF is entirely organized and produced by a group of dedicated volunteers, and is made possible by generous financial support from corporate sponsors, public funders and private donors.
 Organizers are expecting close to 4,000 audience members over the four-day festival.
 Now on its 22nd year, this four day festival incorporates the theme of INFUSIAN, which shines a spotlight on individuals and communities who create new art and culture by blending together old and new, East and West, classic and cutting-edge, myriad ways of living and thinking.
 It also reflects the undeniable hybridity of modern Canada, with varied heritages, histories, and cultures coming together in endless combinations to create a vibrant cross-cultural landscape.
 Website: www.vaff.org